 The Interval is a minimalist, high-performance and neat-looking race jersey.
 It has a next-to-skin fit with a silky feel inside and out thanks to the Italian knit Elite Transfer fabric that breathes well.

 This mesh material has lots of stretch for a good fit and is relatively robust compared to some minimalist jerseys.
-There’s a Coldblack treatment to reflect heat on warm days.
+There’s a Coldblack treatment to reflect heat on warm days too.

 The rear hem has a silicone liner to keep it in place and three well-located pockets sit above this.
-These have bonded tops and inner support patches on the high stress points, but there’s no zip pocket in keeping with the sleek design.
+These have bonded tops and inner support patches on the high-stress areas, but there’s no zip pocket in keeping with the sleek design.

 The overall cut on this low-neck jersey is fitted but is more generously sized than some of the Italian brands.